 “Why does this dude write an article about consciousness and suddenly talks about sand?”, some will probably think.
 Finally, sand is everywhere, in some countries it is even freely available in nature.
 However, what most people are unaware of is, that sand is – after water – the most important resource for humanity.
 We use it in the construction industry and glass-making.
 Two branches of business that are growing steadily and devouring more raw materials.
-The problem with this is, that the crushed rock undergoes chemical connections, that are virtually insoluble within a reasonable period.
+The problem is, that the crushed rock undergoes chemical connections, that are virtually insoluble within a reasonable period.
 Besides, sand is not necessarily sand.
 Desert sand, for example, is not suitable for mixing concrete, at all.

 Many people are aware that water could become scarce.
 Hardly anyone thinks of sand, though the exploitation of the planet happens right in front of our eyes and is actually easily recognizable.

 The biggest consumer of the raw material is the construction industry.
 As the population explodes, people move more and more into cities.
 Those have to keep up and expand enormously.
-Therefore, the required amounts of sand become larger.
+Therefore, the required amounts of sand gets bigger.
 By the way, thousands of houses are empty, but new ones are often built as capital investments – a market that is difficult to regulate.
 Dubai (!) has reached a point, where they hat to import sand for the construction of the Burj Khalifa from Australia.
 Incidentally, the trade volume worldwide amounts to about $70 billion a year.
-Sand is available globally, but there are no estimates of how much of it exists on our planet.
-Therefore, its consumption is not regulated and (mainly in India) sand mafias have formed, smuggling the precious goods across borders, stopping at nothing.
+Sand is available globally, but there are no estimates of how much exists on our planet.
+Therefore, its consumption is not regulated and (mainly in India) sand mafias have formed, smuggling the precious good across borders, stopping at nothing.

 Sand is often extracted from the seabed.
 Unfortunately, this destroys the habitat for countless animal species.
 As soon as the living creatures are missing in the underground, this triggers a chain reaction, which is reflected on larger animals.
 Namely, we destroy the food source of other species, while destroying their habitat.
 In addition, you notice the suction on the nearby beaches.
-There, the sand slips into the ocean and the beach vanishes.
+There, the sand slips into the ocean – the beach vanishes.

 The degradation also destroys coral reefs, leading to the disappearing fish.
 In Indonesia, for example, fish is the food base for a huge part of the population.
-If they are missing, people probably lose everything.
-Additionally, the excessive degradation can alter ocean currents, which in turn has a negative impact on fisheries and more far-reaching consequences.
+If they are missing, people will lose everything.
+Additionally, the excessive degradation can alter ocean currents, which has a negative impact on fisheries and more far-reaching consequences.
 The madness with the sand even goes so far, that Indonesia blames Singapore for the disappearance of 25 (!) islands.